iamyahia/authentication-boilerplate/README.md

 # Authors
-This project has a full authentication back-end using NODEJS, MongoDb, Express .
+This project has a full authentication back-end using NODEJS, MongoDb, Express, with fully custom code .